adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 <details>
   <summary> Consent </summary><p>

-Open the **Catalog** and install the **Consent** extension configuration.
+Open the **Catalog** and install the **Consent** extension.

 <img src="../assets/edge-bridge-tutorial/aep-setup/mobile-property-consent-catalog.png" alt="Catalog search for Consent" width="1100"/>

 In the extension configuration settings window, the **Default Consent Level** should be set to **Yes** by default (**1**).

 > [!IMPORTANT]
-> For the tutorial app this setting is fine as-is, however when setting this configuration in production apps, it should reflect the requirements of the organization's data collection and privacy policy for the app.
+> For the tutorial app, this setting is acceptable as-is.
+However, when configuring this setting in production applications, it should align with the organization's data collection and privacy policies.

 <img src="../assets/edge-bridge-tutorial/aep-setup/mobile-property-consent-settings.png" alt="Consent extension settings" width="1100"/>

 </p></details>

-The following cards should be visible after all the extensions are installed:
+The following cards should be visible once all the extensions have been installed:

 <img src="../assets/edge-bridge-tutorial/aep-setup/mobile-property-all-extensions.png" alt="All installed extensions" width="1100"/>

-### 2. Configure a Rule to forward PII events to Edge Network
+### 2. Configure a rule to forward PII events to Edge Network
-The collectPII API for Analytics does not send events to the Edge Network by default, and needs a rule to be configured in order to forward these events.
+The `collectPII` API for Analytics does not send events to Edge Network by default; it requires a rule to be configured to forward these events.

 #### Create a rule <!-- omit in toc -->
-1. On the Rules tab, select **Create New Rule**.
+1. In the Rules tab, select **Create New Rule**.
    - If your property already has rules, the button will be in the top right of the screen.
-2. Give your rule an easily recognizable name (**1**) in your list of rules.
-In this example, the rule is named "Forward PII events to Edge Network".
+2. Give the rule a recognizable name (**1**) in your list of rules.
+   - In this example, the rule is named "Forward PII events to Edge Network".
-3. Under the **EVENTS** section, select **Add** (**2**).
+4. In the **EVENTS** section, select **Add** (**2**).

 <img src="../assets/edge-bridge-tutorial/aep-setup/analytics-rule-1.png" alt="Analytics rule 1" width="1100"/>